 - You have the right to ask us to cease or not to process your personal data for marketing purposes.

 - You can exercise the above rights by contacting us by post to Data Protection Officer, at Everyday Lending Limited, 1st Floor North, 2 Dukes Meadow, Bourne End, Buckinghamshire, SL8 5XF by telephone on 0330 3033 505 or by email at firstname.lastname@example.org

 If you are dissatisfied about how we have used your personal data you can contact us at email@example.com Alternatively, you also have the right to complain to the Information Commissioner’s Office although they will ask you whether you have raised the matter with us beforehand.
 Find out how to report a concern on their website: www.ico.org.uk/concerns

 We will process your personal data for either as long as you (or the guarantor) have a contractual relationship with us or you continue to owe us any repayments.
-If you stop being a customer after repaying your loan in full we will keep your personal data for no longer than 6 years.
-We do this because we are obliged to hold transactional data for 5 years by law and in order to answer any regulatory inquiries or respond to any complaints during this period.
+If you stop being a customer after repaying your loan in full we may keep your personal data for longer than 6 years.
+We do this because we are obliged to hold transactional data for 5 years by law and in order to answer any regulatory inquiries or respond to any complaints.

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.